 Remember that lighting, like any human activity, is a result of the right brain (creativity) and left brain (logic).
 It is not only about “what’s physically correct” nor only about “what’s looking good”.
 It is about both !

 There is always a gap between what we should do in lighting (correct physical lighting) and what we are able to do (production constraints, time is money, optimization).
 We have to keep an open mind on what is achievable and efficient.

 We should be aiming at some ideal setup but there is something called “reality”.
 In my experience art directors and DPs do NOT want PBR.
 They don’t care about these technical limitations and maybe they are right to do so.
 They always ask to cheat, enhance a light and ask for something physically impossible.

 This is where we have to be clever.
 How much should we match the color key ?
 You define your own rules.
 As long as you are able to listen to others and have an open conversation about these topics, you are in a good position.
 The biggest risk is to become dogmatic.

 After thirteen years in the industry I realize that the most important thing for me is not to be dogmatic.
 A supervisor once told me : if it looks good, if it is sampling friendly and if it easy to share, I take it.Biggest truth I have ever heard.

 The never-ending project

 I guess books are like movies : we never finish them, we just release them.
-Version 1 of my website has been released at the end of September 2019.
-I can honestly say that I have shared everything I know.
-Version 2.0 will be released around September 2020 as I have already so many notes to tackle !
+Version 1.0 of my website has been released at the end of September 2019.
+I can honestly say that I have shared most of the things I know.
+Version 2.0 will be released around Q4 2020 as I have already so many notes to tackle !